Capium and GDPR

 Capium believes in and is fully committed to respecting the privacy of you our customer.
 The personal data you share with us is given on trust and is a privilege we take seriously.
 As such we are committed to compliance with the General Data Protection Regulation (GDPR), which comes into effect May 25, 2018.
 The regulation contains the most significant changes to European data privacy legislation in the last 20 years, and we have been working hard to ensure that we are evolving with these developments.

 What We Are Doing

 At Capium we have made GDPR a priority for us, which is why we have devoted significant resources toward our efforts to comply with GDPR.
 As such we have been working hard over the last 6months to ready ourselves for the enactment of GDPR and to ensuring your data is kept safe.
 We appreciate that our customers also have requirements under GDPR that are directly impacted by their use of Capium, and as such we are committed to supporting you in helping to fulfil your obligations under GDPR.

 In order to assist you and to help demonstrate our compliance with GDPR we wanted to outline some of the key areas we have been working on and the policies and processes we have put in place to achieve GDPR compliance, which includes:

 Completing a GDPR Audit

-- In 2018 we completed a company-wide internal audit of Capium Limited to identify and map out the personal data we hold and to allow us to identify any areas where we would have to work on to achieve GDPR compliance.
-The GDPR audit was supported with a roadmap for compliance.
-Appointing a DPO
+- Earlier this year we completed a companywide internal audit of Capium Limited to identify and map out the personal data we hold and to allow us to identify any areas where we would have to work on to achieve GDPR compliance.
+The GDPR audit was supported with a roadmap for compliance which we have been working through.

 - We have committed to ensuring that we have the security and privacy measures required to fulfil our obligations under GDPR, and most importantly to keep your data safe.
 This includes assessing our current security measures to ensure we are meeting industry best practice.